 Welcome to Teton Therapy!
 We look forward to helping you.
-Here, you can find Frequently Asked Questions, as well as patient responsibilities and forms that you can download, print, or fill out.
+Here, you can find Frequently Asked Questions, as well as patient responsibilities to help you make the most of your therapy treatments.

 Covering The Costs

 Therapy is an investment towards your well-being, but it can also be a stress on your finances.
 Our financial case managers strive to make this process as easy on you as possible.